Day of Service 2018

-On Friday, May 19, some 80 employees of the Diocesan Administration Building and of Catholic Charities New Hampshire participated in our Annual Day of Service.
-Volunteers began the day at six different service sites with group prayer followed by helping out in whatever ways were most needed—doing yard work and painting at the Cemetery and at Saint Patrick, cleaning and minor repairs at the Cathedral and at Blessed Sacrament, and visiting with residents at Mount Carmel and the St. Joseph Residence.
+On Friday, May 18, nearly 80 employees of the Diocesan Administration Building and of Catholic Charities New Hampshire participated in our Annual Day of Service.
+Volunteers began the day at ten different service sites with group prayer, followed by helping out in whatever ways were most needed—doing yard work and painting at the St. Joseph Cemetery and St. Thomas Aquinas Parish, cleaning at St. Ann - St. Augustin Parish, visiting with residents at Mount Carmel and the St. Joseph Residence, and more.

 St. Joseph Residence, Manchester